k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 #### Prerequisites

-- Install VMs (virtual machines) for Fabric server and the PostgreSQL DB.
+- Install VMs (virtual machines) for the Fabric server and the PostgreSQL DB.
 The PostgreSQL DB is required for Fabric System (operational) DB and TDM operational DB.

-- Install Fabric 8.3.x and PostgreSQL DB (TDM 9.4 was certified based on V17).
+- Install Fabric V8.3.X and PostgreSQL DB (TDM V9.4 was certified based on PG V17).

 - Note that Kafka installation is not required for a TDM project.